Towanda, Pennsylvania

-Towanda is a borough and the county seat of Bradford County in the U.S. state of Pennsylvania.
+Towanda is a borough in, and the county seat of, Bradford County in the U.S. state of Pennsylvania.
 It is part of Northeastern Pennsylvania and is located 66 mi northwest of Wilkes-Barre, on the Susquehanna River.
-The name means "burial ground" in the Algonquian language.
+The name means "where we bury the dead" in the Nanticoke language.
 As of the 2020 census, the population of Towanda was 2,833.